Advance Financial 24/7 short-term loans review

 - Be the age of majority in your state.

 How do I apply?

-You can apply at an Advance Financial location near you or online by following these steps:
+Apply at an Advance Financial location near you or online following these steps:

-- Visit Advance Financial’s site and click the Get Cash Now button.
+- Visit Advance Financial’s site and hit the Get Cash Now button.

 - Create your account or sign up with your Facebook, Google or LinkedIn account.